Assessing the Vulnerability of Fish and Invertebrate Species in a Changing Climate

-What is the Fish Stock Climate Vulnerability Assessment?
+What is the Fish Species Climate Vulnerability Assessment Methodology?

 Climate-related changes in ocean ecosystems are impacting the nation’s marine species and the people, businesses, and communities that depend on them.
-Scientists are linking changes in ocean temperatures to shifting fish stock distributions and abundances in many marine ecosystems, and these impacts are expected to increase in the future.
+Scientists are linking changes in ocean temperatures to shifting fish species distributions and abundances in many marine ecosystems, and these impacts are expected to increase in the future.

-To prepare for and respond to current and future changes in climate and oceans, fisheries managers and scientists need tools to identify what fishery resources may be most vulnerable in a changing climate and why certain fish stocks are vulnerable.
-By providing this information, the methodology will be able to help fisheries managers and scientists identify ways to reduce risks and impacts to fisheries resources and the people that depend on them.
+To prepare for and respond to the current and future changes in climate and oceans, fisheries managers and scientists need tools to identify what fishery resources may be most vulnerable in a changing climate and why.
+By providing this information, the methodology can help fisheries managers and scientists identify ways to reduce risks and impacts to fisheries resources and the people that depend on them.
 Scientists can use the results to identify gaps and help prioritize research.
 Managers can use the results to identify potential impacts and start discussions on possible management approaches to reduce impacts and increase resilience of fish species, fisheries, and fishing-dependent communities.

-The methodology will provide fishery managers, scientists, and others with information they can use as they consider what additional scientific information is needed and how to adapt management strategies for those fish stocks.
-This will include information about which species in the region are most vulnerable or adaptable to environmental impacts of climate change.
+The methodology provides fishery managers, scientists, and others with information they can use as they consider what additional scientific information is needed and how to adapt management strategies for those fish species.
+This includes information about which species in the region are most vulnerable or adaptable to environmental impacts of climate change.

-The Fish Stock Climate Vulnerability Assessment is specifically designed to help:
+The Fish Species Climate Vulnerability Assessment is specifically designed to help:

-(1) Identify which stocks may be most vulnerable with changing climate and ocean conditions;
+(1) Identify which species or stocks may be most vulnerable with changing climate and ocean conditions;

 (2) Identify what additional information is needed to understand and address these risks;

-(3) Provide a basis for considering what actions might be taken to reduce fish stock vulnerability;
+(3) Provide a basis for considering what actions might be taken to reduce fish species vulnerability;

-(4) Identify where more information is needed to understand, track, and respond to fish stock vulnerability.
+(4) Identify where more information is needed to understand, track, and respond to fish species vulnerability.
 That information can then be used to help prioritize research, monitoring and modeling efforts.

-The chart below describes the process for developing a fish stock climate vulnerability assessment.
+The chart below describes the basic steps in developing a fish species climate vulnerability assessment.